SyedMdAbuHaider/jamsync_web_advanced/README.md

 ---

-## 📝 License
+##  License

-This project is licensed with **love** – feel free to use, modify, and share, but always remember that the best code is written with heart.
+This project is licensed with **lost love** – feel free to use, modify, and share, but always remember that the best code is written with heart.

 ---